Isn’t it time to disrupt the stigma of “therapy while Black?” Let’s bust myths, answer questions, and decide for ourselves.

 If any of those present a recurring challenge, a connected psychotherapist could help.

-According to the National Institute of Mental Health, if you experience any of these for 2+ weeks, it’s time to see a mental health professional:
+According to the National Institute of Mental Health, if you’ve been experiencing any of these for 2+ weeks, it’s definitely time to consider a mental health professional for support to feel better:

 - Difficulty sleeping